South African Class 25 4-8-4: Rebuilding

 The rest of the fleet was rebuilt at the Salt River shops in Cape Town.
 In the process, their condensing tenders were also rebuilt to ordinary coal-and-water tenders, by removing the condensing radiators and roof fans, and replacing them with a massive round-topped water tank.

 The shape and appearance of the tender conversion was dictated by strength considerations.
 Shortening the tender frame was considered, but it was eventually retained as it was.
 To replicate the Class 25NC tender tank and bunker on the longer Type CZ tender frame would have exceeded the permissible axle loading by a considerable amount.
 The long cast-steel frame of the tender was very flexible, but the radiator framing and roof contributed a great deal to the vertical stiffness.
 The final form of the rebuilt tender's tank supplied enough strength, with its semi-circular top welded to the original fresh water tank via the fan supports and the long triangular gussets set into the bunker sides which extended past the midpoint of the frame.
 Locomotives with rebuilt tenders were soon nicknamed Worshond, Afrikaans for dachshund and literally translated as sausage dog.
 The worshond tenders were reclassified as Type EW2.

 When the Class 25 condensers were converted to Class 25NC non-condensers, their number plates were copied and recast with the additional "NC" for "non-condensing" squeezed in next to the existing "25", which resulted in a lopsided class indication on their plates.
 Locomotives with all four characters neatly in line and centred were therefore usually identifiable as original Class 25NCs.
 After they were relieved of their condensing gear, these locomotives served for another eleven years, before being withdrawn from service by the SAR when steam was completely replaced by electric and diesel-electric traction.

 Preservation

-The following is a list of 25 class that have survived Converting to 25NC.
-Two are still owned by the Transnet Heritage Foundation.
-None are in service as of January 3, 2019.
+The following 25 class have survived.
+Both are still owned by the Transnet Heritage Foundation.
+Neither are operational.

 Works numbers

 The locomotive numbers, builders, works numbers and tender builders are listed in the table.
 On the builders' works lists, all the locomotives are shown as having been built in 1953.
 The tenders were numbered in the range from 3451 to 3540 for their engines while the additional spare tender which was built at Salt River in 1963 was numbered 3541.
-All tenders bore the same works number as the engines they were built with, except the sixty tenders which were built by Henschel for engines which were built by NBL.
-These sixty were allocated Henschel works numbers.
+All tenders bore the same works number as the engines they were all built with, except the 60 tenders which were built by Henschel for engines which were built by North British Locomotive Company Ltd. These 60 were allocated Henschel works numbers.